 Behavior: Pine grosbeak are unusually tame near people.
 They are not aggressive and may be displaced by even smaller but more aggressive birds.

-Backyard: This bird occurs in Boreal forest and simi open woodlands.
+Backyard: This bird occurs in Boreal forest and semi open woodlands.
 It is more likely to visit backyards near its favorite habitat.

-Nest: Pine grosbeaks build a bulky nest made of coarse twig on the base.
+Nest: Pine grosbeaks build a bulky nest made of coarse twigs on the base.
 The center has a cup lined with soft materials such as rootlets, hair or feathers.

 Breeding season: The pine grosbeak has a short breeding season that goes from mid-May through mid to late July.